thewca/wca-documents/README.md

 ## Process

 Whenever changes are made, GitHub builds PDF files out of each Markdown document, pushes the generated files to the [build branch](https://github.com/thewca/wca-documents/tree/build) and deploys them to the website.
-Documents in `documents` then become available at `worldcubeassociation.org/documents/[path to doc]`, and documents in `edudoc` become available at `worldcubeassociation.org/edudoc/[path to doc]`.
+Documents in `documents` then become available at `worldcubeassociation.org/documents/[path to doc].pdf`, and documents in `edudoc` become available at `worldcubeassociation.org/edudoc/[path to doc].pdf`.
 Pre-rendered PDFs are simply copied into `build` during the build process.

 Example: `documents/policies/external/Competition Requirements.md` gets converted to PDF and becomes available at `https://www.worldcubeassociation.org/documents/policies/external/Competition Requirements.pdf`.